CygnusX-26/blog2/page/4about.md

 {:toc}

 Current Senior at Purdue University and treasurer of the b01lers ctf team.
+I'm most interested in computer graphics and security.

 I frequently create writeups for ctf challenges I solved that I thought were interesting and deserved a writeup.
 I also write some tutorials and have a couple of my recent projects displayed on this site.
 Feel free to look around!